CI-TRACS/Scientific_Software_Basics/setup.md

 ![su_fig5](fig/waiting_for_a_session.png)
 ![su_fig6](fig/my_interactive_session.png)

-## You compute node is assigned.
+## Your compute node is assigned.
 6. Start a shell...
+7.
 ![su_fig7](fig/are_you_sure.png)

-The authenticity of host 'gpu-0016.hpc.ci.its.hawaii.edu (10.100.11.214)' can't be established.
-ECDSA key fingerprint is SHA256:YKU34+3iBdCzB/tzvkzAnlF+X0da4fVJqWgGG8CVT8M.
-ECDSA key fingerprint is MD5:6a:2b:b3:ab:12:8f:c0:5e:36:10:2c:25:5d:16:37:7a.
-Are you sure you want to continue connecting (yes/no)?

 Answer
 	yes